bio-tools/biotoolsRegistry/contribution.md

 - **"dev" branch** (`origin/master`) (code deployed on https://dev.bio.tools)
-  - the default / base branch of the repo, against which all pull requests and code commits are automatically made
+  - the default / base branch of the repo, against which all pull requests and code pushes are automatically made
   - holds changes for the next release
   - core-developers will branch / merge from it
   - accepts pull requests (see [Community Development Guidelines](https://github.com/bio-tools/biotoolsRegistry/blob/master/contribution.md#community-development-guidelines))